hrzndhrn/recode/README.md

 doesn't make any changes.
 It is also possible to run `recode` in a none-autocorect mode to just lint your code.

-Also, there is a mix task for code refactoring.
-At the moment it is only possible to rename functions, replacing all function calls in the code.
+There is also one mix task for code refactoring.
+The task `mix recode.rename` renames a function and all their function calls.

 ## Installation